-The test can sometimes show a negative result even if you are infected SARS-CoV-2, the virus that causes COVID-19.
-This can happen if:
+The test can sometimes show a negative result even if you are infected SARS-CoV-2, the virus that causes COVID-19, or infected with Influenza A, or Influenza B. This can happen if:

 If your results are negative and you’re having symptoms, continue to follow isolation

 precautions and ask your healthcare provider if you need further testing.

 If your results are negative and you don’t have any symptoms, continue to monitor for any

 symptoms up to 14 days after your last possible exposure.